madiver/dasVSide/README.md

 `Hotkey.htk` file. `Hotkey.htk` is treated as a compiled artifact and is only written by the build command (with overwrite confirmation).

+## Tooling Boundaries & Non-Goals

+- This extension does not place trades or connect to DAS Trader APIs.
+- This extension does not stream market data or validate runtime DAS state.
+- Outputs are build artifacts only; users remain responsible for trading logic.
+- All workflows operate locally and must work offline after installation.

 ## Development (Extension Host)

 1. Open this folder in VS Code.